nathansb2022/PageScraper/README.md

 # PageScraper

 Python script to gather the text of a html web page and display it in the console.
 Addtitionally, has the ability to speak the provided text.
-There is "The Hacker News" rendition is in theHackerNews folder and "Artificial Intelligence News" is in the artificialintelligence-news folder.
+There is "The Hacker News" rendition in theHackerNews folder and "Artificial Intelligence News" is in the artificialintelligence-news folder.

 # Terminal Output